Parris Mayhew: Music

+Mayhew got a drum set and a guitar when he was 13 years old, however he did not take a liking to either instrument and later switched to bass when his was 14.
+He never took any lessons or took part in any cover bands instead he started his own original band called Reported Missing with some of his friends in high school.
+The band broke up due to Mayhew wanting to play heavier while the rest of the band wanted to play music similar to Rush.
+At the age of 15, he joined New York City horror-punk band the MAD as a bass player for a few weeks.

-Mayhew is a founding member, songwriter and guitarist of Cro-Mags, where he created music and played from 1983-1990 and 1996-2001.
-He is also a founding member of White Devil.
+Soon after the break up of Reported Missing Mayhew became a founding member, songwriter and guitarist of Cro-Mags, where he created music and played from 1983-1990 helping write both The Age of Quarrel and Best Wishes, which are both viewed as influential albums in the hardcore genre.
+He returned to the band for a reunion from 1996-2001 releasing one more album Revenge.

+In 1994, he and Cro-Mags bandmate Harley Flanagan founded White Devil.
+The group released one album in 1995.
+However they disbanded shortly after with Mayhew being frustrated with Flanagan putting the Cro-Mags logo on all the bands promotional material and flyers.
+As Mayhew wanted to separate himself from the Cro-Mags at that point.

 He played in other music bands including Sămsära and Psychic Orgy.
 In 2020, Mayhew founded Aggros, a new instrumental hardcore/metal band based in NYC.
 The band's first single "Chaos Magic" was released without label via Mayhew's YouTube channel in October 2020.
+He stated that band originally began as him writing a screenplay about a band called the Aggros and the music video was to establish the look of the show.
+In 2023, Mayhew recruited other members to the group to release their debut album Rise of the Aggros.

 Mayhew also produced Merauder's first album Master Killer in 1995.

 Directing and cinematography

 While making music in Cro-Mags, Parris began directing music videos, first for Cro-Mags and then for other bands, including Biohazard ("Shades of Gray", "Punishment", "Tales From The Hard Side", "After Forever"), Onyx ("Slam"), Run DMC ("Ooh Whatcha Gonna Do?"), Type O Negative ("Black No. 1"), Public Enemy, Sepultura, King's X ("Dogman"), Insane Clown Posse ("Chickin Huntin"), Nuclear Assault ("Trail Of Tears"), Anthrax ("Belly Of The Beast", Live Noize and the documentary Attack Of The Killer B's), Flotsam and Jetsam, Gang Green, among dozens others.

 From 2003, Mayhew worked as a camera operator in many projects for the International Cinematographers Guild (also known as Local 600).
 He is a member of the Society of Camera Operators and co-founder of Wildfire NYC, where he also works as director and cameraman.